robertdavidgraham/masscan/README.md

 encrypt the variable.

 This architecture allows for lots of cool features.
 For example, it supports "shards".
-You can setup 5 machines each doing a fifth of the scan, or `range / shard_count`.
+You can set up 5 machines each doing a fifth of the scan, or `range / shard_count`.
 Shards can be multiple machines, or simply multiple network adapters on the same machine, or even (if you want) multiple IP source addresses on the same network adapter.